AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation

 Originally proposed for sequence modeling in natural language processing (NLP)~\cite{vaswani2017attention}, the Transformer architecture has been successfully adapted to VFI~\cite{choi2020cain, shi2022video, lu2022video, zhang2023extracting, li2023amt, park2023biformer, zhang2023L2BEC2, liu2023ttvfi, lyu2024brownian, liu2024sparse, zhang2025eden} owing to its strong capacity for capturing long-range dependencies through the attention mechanism~\cite{vaswani2017attention, liu2021swin}.
-In the context of VFI, where motions often span large spatial and temporal regions with occlusions and deformations, this capability is particularly advantageous.
+In the context of VFI, where motion often spans large spatial and temporal regions with occlusions and deformations, this ability is particularly advantageous.
 The attention mechanism adaptively weighs features by their relevance to selectively attend to distant yet semantically relevant regions.
 This is an essential property for synthesizing temporally coherent intermediate frames.
 The core attention operation is defined as:

-where $Q$, $K$, and $V$ denote the query, key, and value matrices, respectively, and $d$ is the dimensionality of the feature space.
+where $Q$, $K$, and $V$ denote the query, key, and value matrices respectively and $d$ is the dimension of the feature space.
 This formulation enables the model to focus on spatial-temporal regions that are informative for interpolation, while effectively handling occlusions and appearance changes~\cite{gui2020featureflow}.

-Transformer-based VFI methods~\cite{choi2020cain, shi2022video, lu2022video, zhang2023extracting, li2023amt, park2023biformer, zhang2023L2BEC2, liu2023ttvfi, lyu2024brownian, liu2024sparse, zhang2025eden} primarily differ in how they structure attention and encode temporal dependencies.
+Transformer-based VFI methods primarily differ in how they structure attention and encode temporal dependencies.
 VFIFormer~\cite{lu2022video} introduces a cross-scale window-based attention (CSWA) mechanism to capture multi-scale dependencies without relying on flow-based motion estimation.
 Queries are computed from features at the target time, while keys and values are derived from neighboring input frames, enabling direct temporal associations.
 The multi-scale windowing expands the receptive field, enhancing robustness to complex motion.
-VFIT~\cite{shi2022video} employs a hierarchical Transformer operates on multi-resolution features and predicts spatially adaptive blending kernels for fine-grained synthesis.
 EMA-VFI~\cite{zhang2023extracting} integrates attention modules with CNNs to reduce overhead, using inter-frame attention to jointly extract motion and appearance cues with improved efficiency.